seemavora/githubWorkshop/githubWrkshp.md

 ## Things we will go over:
 -  Making a Repo
 - Cloning a Repo
--  Basic Git Commands
+- Branches
-- For DEV Team Members Only (Dev- Specific Commands)
+-  ADD, COMMIT, PUSH, PULL
+- Squashing Commits

 ## Making a Repo
 **STEP 1**